EralpB/django-rotate-secret-key/README.rst

 Compatibility
 =============

 If you are using JWT tokens created by ``django-rest-framework-jwt``, currently package is not compatible.
-But it will be supported in version 1.0.

 Getting It
 ============